“Is the American Dream at the expense of the American Negro?”

 This was the topic on February 18, 1965 when an overflow crowd packed the Cambridge Union in Cambridge, England, to bear witness to a historic televised debate between James Baldwin, the leading literary voice of the civil rights movement, and William F. Buckley Jr., a fierce critic of the movement and America’s most influential conservative intellectual.

 The stage was set for an epic confrontation that pitted Baldwin’s call for a moral revolution in race relations against Buckley’s unabashed elitism and implicit commitment to white supremacy.
-Restaged for broadcast in the run-up to the 2020 Presidential election, this historic clash reveals the deep roots and lasting legacy of racial conflict that continues to haunt America.
+This historic clash reveals the deep roots and lasting legacy of racial conflict that continues to haunt America.

 The objective of the american vicarious in restaging this historic debate is not to inhabit such monumental figures as James Baldwin or William F. Buckley, their shoes are too large to fill.
 Rather, our objective is to simply place their words, which still resonate 55 years later, within the voice of contemporary artists.